Bill Engvall: Career

-In 1990, Bill Engvall moved to Southern California to dedicate full-time to comedy.
-Early notoriety came from hosting the cable show A Pair of Jokers with Rosie O'Donnell and an appearance on The Golden Palace where he played Blanche's son Matthew, a stockbroker turned aspiring comic.
+In 1990, Bill Engvall moved to Southern California to dedicate himself full-time to comedy.
+Early recognition came from hosting the cable show A Pair of Jokers with Rosie O'Donnell and an appearance on The Golden Palace where he played Blanche's son Matthew, a stockbroker turned aspiring comic.
 Other early appearances included hosting A&E Networks An Evening at The Improv as well as stand-up routines on The Tonight Show Starring Johnny Carson and the Late Show with David Letterman.

 A career breakthrough happened in 1992 when Engvall was named Best Male Standup at the American Comedy Awards.
 His first role as a series regular came soon after when he was cast in the ABC series Delta, starring Delta Burke.
-However, the show only lasted one season and Engvall returned to making the rounds of comedy clubs and the occasional television appearance until 1996 when he was cast with fellow comic and best friend Jeff Foxworthy in the NBC version of The Jeff Foxworthy Show.
+However, the show only lasted a season and Engvall returned to making the rounds of comedy clubs and the occasional television appearance until 1996 when he was cast with fellow comic and best friend Jeff Foxworthy in a version of The Jeff Foxworthy Show on NBC.
 Signed by Warner Records in 1996, Engvall released the first of a series of successful comedy albums, Here's Your Sign, based on his signature joke.
-The album was certified Platinum and peaked at number 5 on the Billboard Country album chart.
-Excerpts from this album were remixed into a musical track titled "Here's Your Sign (Get the Picture)", featuring a chorus sung by country music artist Travis Tritt.
-"Here's Your Sign (Get the Picture)" charted at number 29 on Billboard Hot Country Songs and number 43 on the Billboard Hot 100 in 1997.
+The album was certified platinum and peaked at No. 5 on the Billboard Country Chart.
+Excerpts from the album were remixed into a musical track titled "Here's Your Sign (Get the Picture)", featuring a chorus sung by country music artist Travis Tritt.
+"Here's Your Sign (Get the Picture)" charted at No. 29 on Billboard Hot Country Songs and No. 43 on the Billboard Hot 100 in 1997.
 Engvall released two more albums by the end of the 1990s: Dorkfish in 1998 and Here's Your Christmas Album in 1999.
 The latter featured narrations by Engvall, as well as songs he co-wrote sung by session musicians.
-One of these original compositions, "Here's Your Sign Christmas", also made the country charts in both 1998 and 1999.
+One of the original compositions, "Here's Your Sign Christmas", also made the country charts in both 1998 and 1999.